 OR, report on the deltas (changes) off-line, in faster, portable, and more functional Sort Control Language (SortCL) jobs in IRI Voracity or IRI CoSort.
 SortCL's change data capture (CDC) approach is data-centric, rather than log-based, which:

-- enables multiple source change analysis (not just from one or a few RDBs, but all of them, plus flat files)
+- enables multiple source change analyses (not just from one or a few RDBs, but all of them, plus flat files)